Navigation

 Step 8 - Add the Rich Textbox for the Output

 Finally, the last widget we need is a rich textbox for displaying the book content.
-A rich textbox is better than a plain textbox because it can display text in markdown format, which makes it easier to read.
-So here is the complete stage:
+A rich textbox is better than a plain textbox because it can display text in markdown format, which formats the text better for reading.
+Here is the complete stage:

 Here is the new block to add the rich textbox: